 I realize that new riders are hesitant to spend a lot on this sport until they know whether they are going to enjoy it.
-However, I have yet to find a more affordable pair of shorts that can either last as long as these, or provide the same level of protection and padding.
+However, I have yet to find a more affordable pair that can either last as long as these or provide the same level of protection and padding.

 So for the best, cheapest bike shorts that won’t leave you raw, grab a pair of these Quests.

-Looking for a comfy pair of shorts to pedal around town in?
-Now, you can always pull a pair of cargo pants on over your regular, padded riding shorts.
-I’ve done that many times myself, and it gives you enough modest that you aren’t making everyone in the coffee shop feel uncomfortable, while still allowing you the comfort of a padded short.
+Looking for a comfy pair to pedal around town in?
+Now, you can always pull a pair of cargo pants on over your regular, padded riding gear.
+I’ve done that many times myself, and it gives you modest enough that you aren’t making everyone in the coffee shop feel uncomfortable, while still allowing you the padded protection offered by normal cycling gear.

-The Zoic short is a two-in-one short.
-You get a snazzy, plaid outer short with specially designed pockets that work well for holding your keys, wallet and cell phone — even when pedaling.
+The Zoic is a two-in-one.
+You get a snazzy, black outer privacy short with specially designed pockets that work well for holding your keys, wallet and cell phone — even when pedaling.

 But, what no one sees is the comfy, padded liner that protects your butt while you cruise around town.
 The inner padding can be removed for washing — or so you can wear these cool shorts without the padding.

-Unlike the more serious padded shorts that we have already discussed, these are not going to offer the same all-day protection, but then, they are also more comfortable when walking around town.
+Unlike the more seriously padded options that we have already discussed, these are not going to offer the same all-day protection, but then, they are also more comfortable when walking around town.

 The Best Cycling Shorts For Women

-#1 The Best Ladies’ Short On The Market – The Pearl iZUMi Elite
+#1 The Best Ladies’ Option On The Market – The Pearl Izumi Elite

-The Pearl iZUMi Elite short is everything you could want in a short.
+The Elite is everything you could want for comfort.
 To begin with, you get the top-notch pad, with the dense foam that can provide cushy comfort no matter how far you pedal.

-If that is not enough, these shorts are created to be cooler than any other short on the market.
-With their special reflective coating and wicking technology, these shorts are designed to help cool the surface temperature by up to 35 degrees.
+If that is not enough, these are created to be cooler than any other option on the market.
+With their special reflective coating and wicking technology, these are designed to help cool the surface temperature by up to 35 degrees.

 This helps the body cool more efficiently, and allows you body to use less blood to help cool, and more blood to help with stuff like pedaling faster.

-Bottom line, if you want shorts that help you ride better, these are the ones to get.
+Bottom line, if you want a pair that helps you ride better, these are the ones to get.

-These shorts are pretty much exactly the same as the Elite shorts reviewed above.
-The same cooling fabric and 3D foam that makes the Elite’s so awesome are included in these shorts.
+These are pretty much the same as the Elite reviewed above.
+The same cooling fabric and 3D foam that makes the Elite’s so awesome are included in these.

-What makes the Symphony shorts neat are their shorter, 6″ inseam (compared to the 8″ inseam on the Elites).
-This keeps your riding tan lines from clashing with the tanlines from your other shorts.
+What makes the Symphony neat is their 6″ inseam (compared to the 8″ inseam on the Elites).
+This keeps your riding tan lines from clashing with the tan lines from your other clothing.

 Plus, they have a couple of cool colors to choose from.

-Am I cheating by basically including the same short on my top-5 list?
+Am I cheating by including the same pair on my top-5 list?
 Nah.
 They are truly that awesome.

 I love the Sugar short.
-It was initially invented to fill the niche market of spin class goers.
-For those fat-burners who wanted a more padding with a sleek style, this short is one of the best ones to consider.
+It was initially invented to fill the niche market of spin class-goers.
+For those fat-burners who wanted a more padding with a sleek style, this is one of the best to consider.

 However, it quickly grabbed market share on the open road.
-The 3d padding is often only found in better-quality shorts and is quickly collected a huge fan following.
+The 3D padding is often only found in better-quality britches and has quickly collected a huge fan following.

-On top of that, the sugar shorts comes in a lot of styles.
+On top of that, the Sugars come in a large selection of styles.

-So, whether you want to get a pair for spin class, or go ride your first century, these are great shorts to go with.
-The best part?
-You will always have style and to spare.
+So, whether you want to get a pair for spin class, or ride your first century, these are an excellent choice.

 #4 – The Pearl Izumi Skort

-Modeled after the popular tennis and running short/skirt combos, these “skorts” are a fun option for ladies who want the comfort of a padded short without flashing their hiney at all passerbys.
+Modeled after the popular tennis and running short/skirt combos, these “skorts” are a fun option for ladies who want the comfort of padding and better coverage to prevent flashing hiney at all passersby.

 Skorts add a huge amount of comfort and style to cycling.
 It’s a pity more people don’t go for them.

-And this is the Pearl Izumi brand which is one of my absolute favorites.
+And this is the brand which is one of my absolute favorites.
 I love their stuff so much that I just wear it even when I’m not working out.
 It’s that stylish.
-With this skort you are not only getting the best in cycling fashion, you are also getting the comfort of a padded short liner.
+With this skort, you are not only getting the best in cycling fashion, but you are also getting the comfort of a padded liner.

-While the padding isn’t the same quality as Pearl iZUMi sugar short, it is a high-enough quality short that you will have no problem doing 50+ miles on them.
+While the padding isn’t the same quality as the Sugar short, it is a high-enough quality option that you will have no problem doing 50+ miles on them.

 Great for riding around town, or all-day pedaling.
-No matter how far you pedal, you will have plenty of style.
+No matter how far you pedal, you will have plenty of styles.

-For those of you who want a looser short that still offers great padding, the Canyon short is a great one to go with.
+For those of you who want a looser option that still offers great padding, the Canyon is a great one to go with.

-I really like how well these shorts are shaped so that you don’t feel like you are flashing everybody as you pedal.
-At the same time, they are extremely free and make for comfortable walking (or riding).
-You can hop off the bike and peruse the local farmers market or thrift shop and no one will have any idea that you are wearing riding shorts.
+I like how well they are shaped with a loose fit so that you don’t feel like you are flashing everybody as you pedal.
+At the same time, they are extraordinarily free and make for comfortable walking (or riding).
+You can hop off the bike and peruse the local farmers market or thrift shop and no one will have any idea that you are wearing riding gear.

-What sets these shorts apart from many other urban and mountain biking shorts is that they have the 3d chamois padding that actually protects your rear-end and gives you the comfort you need.
+What sets these apart from many other urban and mountain biking options is that they have the 3d chamois padding that protects your rear-end and gives you the comfort you need.

 Go for a morning ride.
 Stop by the coffee shop and grocery store.
 And arrive home feeling refreshed and ready to attack the rest of your day.